 To explore its interior you will have to buy tickets to the Tower of London, but to organize the budget of the activity you will need to know how much they cost, if you can visit with a tourist card or if there is a way to save on tickets.
 You've come to the right place!
 In this post I tell you about that and much more, below.

 1. How much budget do I need to see the Tower of London?

 If you are passionate about history and always wanted to know the Tower of London, from 35 € you can get tickets at the ticket office of the monument to see it on your own, although if you pay a little more money**(from 41 €**) you can get an audio guide with which to make the visit.

 2. To visit with a tour

 If it is the first time you go to the city and you want to soak up its history, a very interesting option that you can book at Hellotickets from 280€ is a private guided tour of the Tower of London, which will allow you to know all the secrets of this monument in a completely personalized way, with a guide who speaks your language and who will be dedicated exclusively to you and your group.

-This is the most complete option!
-As it is private, you will be able to tailor this tour to your needs and focus on those aspects of the Tower of London that interest you the most in a 2 to 3 hour tour.
+It is the most complete option!
+Being private, you can design this tour to your needs and focus on those aspects of the Tower of London that interest you the most in a tour of 2 to 3 hours.